Brisbane Roar FC: John Aloisi era (2015–2018)

-Ahead of the new season Aloisi was very optimistic about Roars chances following a near-perfect pre-season free from off-field distractions with Aloisi claiming his side "has never been better".
+Ahead of the new season, Aloisi was very optimistic about Roar's chances following a near-perfect pre-season free from off-field distractions, claiming claiming his side "has never been better".

-The season opened with a tense, come-from-behind 1–1 draw vs Central Coast Mariners in front of nearly 15,000 fans.
-Mariners would go on to record the worst ever start by any A-League club ever, a poor start that subsequently would only be slightly worse than Aloisi's Roar side.
-A second home game the following week saw a dire 0–0 draw vs Wellington Phoenix in front of more than 15,000 fans.
-The next two games were away from home with a come from behind 2–2 draw away to Western Sydney Wanderers at the Glen Willow Sports Complex, followed by a 1–2 defeat at Perth Glory.

-After the first 4 games, all against sides who had failed to make finals the previous season, Roar were winless with 3 points but then managed a 2–0 home win against Melbourne City, who had sacked John Aloisi for poor results five years earlier, putting Roar into a finals ladder position for the first time.
+The season opened with a tense, come-from-behind 1–1 draw against Central Coast Mariners, in front of nearly 15,000 fans.
+Mariners went on to record the worst-ever start by any A-League club.
+A second home game the following week saw a goalless draw ith Wellington Phoenix in front of more than 15,000 fans.
+The next two games were away from home, with a come-from-behind 2–2 draw against Western Sydney Wanderers at the Glen Willow Sports Complex, followed by a 1–2 defeat at Perth Glory.
+After the first four games, all against sides who had failed to make finals the previous season, Roar were winless with three points but then managed a 2–0 home win against Melbourne City, putting Roar into a finals ladder position for the first time.

-Roar would go on to lose their next 4 games under Aloisi, including conceding four goals in consecutive matches, to slump to 9th on the ladder.

-As the season start went from bad to worse, Aloisi had to defend his team from multiple criticisms including that many players were too old and generally over the team's very poor start; with fan discontent increasing the pressure on Aloisi increased.

-On 28 December 2018, despite having received a "vote of confidence" from the Board two weeks earlier, John Aloisi resigned as manager of Brisbane Roar following the club's poor start to the season, with the Roar second-last on the A-League ladder with just 1 win in 9 matches at the time of his departure and in the worst start to a season ever by a Brisbane Roar team.
+Roar went on to lose their next four games, including conceding four goals in consecutive matches, to slump to ninth on the ladder.
+As the season start went from bad to worse, Aloisi had to defend his team from multiple criticisms, including that many players were too old.
+On 28 December 2018, despite having received a "vote of confidence" from the board two weeks earlier, Aloisi resigned as manager of Roar, with the club second-bottom on the A-League ladder with one win in nine matches at the time of his departure, the worst-ever start to a season by a Brisbane Roar team.
+He left as Roar's longest-serving manager.